randorisec/BSidesLisbon2022-Workshop/README.md

-# BSidesDublin2021-Workshops
+# BSides Lisbon 2022 Workshop

 ## About

-During the [BSides Lisbon 2022 event](https://bsideslisbon.org/), RandoriSec delivered a workshop **Android Hacking with Frida**.
+During the [BSides Lisbon 2022 event](https://bsideslisbon.org/), RandoriSec delivered a workshop: **Android Hacking with Frida**.

 If you want to follow this workshop at home, you need the following tools: